 ScheduleReader provides you with a print preview of the stacked histogram:

 Efficiencies in Team Collaboration Using ScheduleReader and Histograms

-Understanding manpower, resource allocations and the distribution of work throughout a project is critical to managing projects and identifying risks to the project timeline.
-Utilizing ScheduleReader offers the project team similar and convenient features that can be found in Primavera P6 for team collaboration, such as its picturesque ability to display s-curves, histograms and stacked histograms with the option to customize the individual resources, patterns, and colors within the histograms.
-This feature can be successfully obtained from an imported Primavera P6 XER file, whether the user has access to Primavera P6 or not.
+Understanding manpower, resource allocations, and the distribution of work throughout a project are critical to managing projects and identifying risks to the project timeline.
+Utilizing ScheduleReader offers the project team similar and convenient features that can be found in Primavera P6 for team collaboration, such as its picturesque ability to display s-curves, histograms, and stacked histograms with the option to customize the individual resources, patterns and colors within the histograms.
+This feature can be successfully obtained from an imported Primavera P6 XER file, whether the user has access to Primavera P6 and is considered the “power user” or not.

 Such functions allow cross-team collaboration while keeping all members of the project team current on the project schedules and risks of resource over-allocation throughout the project’s life cycle.
 Project team members benefit in large operations where expensive Primavera P6 licenses may not be possible for all users or even necessary.
 ScheduleReader’s ability to depict visually appealing and data-rich manpower histograms can be invaluable to the project team.

 Melanie Calverley is an experienced professional with several years of knowledge and practice in Project Management as a Program Cost and Schedule Control Analyst on multi-million/multi-billion-dollar projects, Project Controls, Strategic Planning, Engineering Planning, Earned Value Management (EVM), and Earned Value Management System (EVMS) implementation, Configuration Management, and writing/editing.
 She commands full utilization of Primavera P6 software, MS Project, and MS Project Server.
 Her career background includes industry experience in oil and gas, energy, aerospace/defense, IT, litigation, and media.